ndgeniebla/phaser-mkdocs/docs/03-creating-game-objects.md

 <br>
-2. Now lets add collision to our paddles.
+2. Now add collision to the paddles.
 When adding collision- you have to use seperate methods for collision between game objects and a game object and the world. `this.physics.add.collider` takes two game objects as inputs and creates collision between those two objects. `gameObject.setCollideWorldBounds` adds collision between a game object and your screen.

 ``` JS title="game.js" linenums="1" hl_lines="14-15 17-18"